Here's Apple's worst-case scenario in Trump's trade war, according to RBC (AAPL)

 According to RBC, Trump imposing tariffs on the iPhone won't be too harmful to Apple.

 By the firm's calculation, in the worst-case scenario, Trump will apply a 10% tariff on all Apple products sold in the US and Apple will completely absorb the costs.
 That would cause a $1 headwind for next year's earnings per share.
-In a more severe scenario of a 25% tariff being completely absorbed by Apple, the bottom line would reduce $2.5 a share.
+In a more severe scenario of a 25% tariff being completely absorbed by Apple, the bottom line would reduce $2.50 a share.
+Apple is projected to earn $13.49 a share for fiscal year 2019, according to Bloomberg data.

 But things probably won't be that bad, RBC says.
 The firm says the two sides could find a middle ground on trade and secure a breakthrough deal, leading to no new tariffs.
 There's also the possibility that Trump only imposes a 10% tariff on the bill of materials built in China, exempting processors and other components built outside of China but assembled in China.
 Moreover, Apple doesn't have to absorb the entire tariffs and has the ability to pass some of the effects on to their suppliers.